 Did you see that?
 God reasoned with people!
 Thinking things through is not evil or sinful.

 Samuel the prophet reasoned with the nation of Israel:

-I Samuel 12:6: "And Samuel said unto the people, It is the Lord that advanced Moses and Aaron, and that brought your fathers up out of the land of Egypt.
-7 Now therefore stand still, that I may reason with you before the Lord of all the righteous acts of the Lord, which he did to you and to your fathers."
+I Samuel 12:6-7: "And Samuel said unto the people, It is the Lord that advanced Moses and Aaron, and that brought your fathers up out of the land of Egypt.
+Now therefore stand still, that I may reason with you before the Lord of all the righteous acts of the Lord, which he did to you and to your fathers."

-How did Samuel reason with the people?
+How did Samuel reason with people?
 By reminding them of the past.
-Samuel actually used the Jews' own history to give them reasons to believe God.
+Samuel used the Jews' own history to give them reasons to believe God.
 He used facts, evidence, and logic to make his case.

-It's worth noting that Jesus Himself said that we were to love God with all of our mind:
+Jesus Himself said that we were to love God with all of our mind: